rymoah/population-based-opt/README.md

 ## Suggested Readings

-All the references mentioned below are freely available on the Internet.
+All the references mentioned below are available on the Internet.
+Most of the books are freely available from the linked websites.

 ### Books